-Child Passenger Safety - Proper use of child restraints (i.e., car seats, booster seats, seat belts) is the most effective methods available to prevent fatalities in a motor vehicle crash.
+Child Passenger Safety - Proper use of child restraints (i.e., car seats, booster seats, seat belts) is the most effective method available to prevent fatalities in a motor vehicle crash.

 Distracted Driving - Activity that could divert a person's attention away from the primary task of driving.
 All distractions endanger driver, passenger, and bystander safety.